matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```
+For more information on this read Nicole Merlin article : [How To Fix Outlook Dark Mode Problems (Email Design)](https://webdesign.tutsplus.com/tutorials/how-to-fix-outlook-dark-mode-problems--cms-37718)

 ### Different Solutions to Keep text colors on VML
 - :heavy_check_mark: All Outlook that support VML

 **solution 1**

+The following style attribute can be tested :
 ```
 mso-style-textfill-fill-color:#ffffff;
 ```

 **solution 2**

-- use CSS positioning and z-index to layer your email content over the top of your VML content, keeping your text content separate from your VML.
+- According to Nicole Merlin, we ca use CSS positioning and z-index to layer the email content over the top of the VML content.
+Thus the text content remain separate from the  VML.
-- use the `mso-style-textfill-type:gradient` trick
+- Alternativly, we can use the `mso-style-textfill-type:gradient` trick describe above

-**solution 3**
+**solution 3 : use the mso style attribute: mso-color-alt**

- **If You Need White Text**
+ **In case of a White Text**
+ Nicole Merlin made some test and found that :
-- Body background must be #555555 or lighter
+- The body background must be #555555 or lighter
 - VML fill must be `#333333` or darker

 Example :

 ```